zhukaihan/SSH/README.md

 3. [Dependencies](#Dependencies)
 4. [Basics](#Basics)
 ## Description

-Student and Student Housing.

-The project for CSE 110 in Spring 2019.

-We are creating a React Native app that would allow students to find and post housing, roomates, etc.
+Our development team is named as SSH, a project team for CSE 110 in Spring 2019.
+We are creating a React Native app named Student and Student Housing (SSH) that would help UCSD students find off-campus houseing.
+The app will support functionalities such as finding roomates, searching for houses, posting housings, and messaging.
+The app will showcase similar information as Airbnb.

 ## Team members